AlphaDPO: Adaptive Reward Margin for Direct Preference Optimization: Method

 \textbf{Limitations of DPO:} As depicted in Figure~\ref{fig:step_dpo}, the reference model $\pi_{\text{ref}}$ in DPO may not effectively distinguish between the preferred ($y_w$) and less preferred ($y_l$) responses, as its outputs do not inherently reflect the preference information.
 In contrast, using a uniform distribution as in SimPO results in a reward margin $\gamma$, ensuring that the reward difference between the preferred and less preferred responses is entirely governed by the policy model $\pi_\theta$.

-\textbf{Limitations of SimPO}: While SimPO simplifies the loss function by using a constant offset $\gamma$, it overlooks the variability inherent in different data instances, as $\gamma$ remains the same across all training samples.
-This rigidity could lead to suboptimal performance, especially in the presence of noise or inconsistencies in the data.
-Moreover, completely discarding the original reference model $\piref$ may fail to capture important distinctions between response pairs that could be leveraged to improve learning.
+\textbf{Limitations of SimPO}: While SimPO simplifies the loss function by using a constant offset $\gamma$, this one-size-fits-all approach overlooks the variability inherent in different data instances.
+The fixed $\gamma$ across all training samples could lead to suboptimal performance, especially in the presence of noise or inconsistencies in the data.
+Moreover, completely discarding reference model $\piref$ may eliminate potentially useful prior knowledge about language structure and semantic relationships that could help discriminate between similar response pairs.